the-turing-way/the-turing-way/book/website/welcome.md

 (welcome)=
 # Welcome

-*Welcome to The Turing Way guides to reproducible, ethical and collaborative data science.*
+*Welcome to The Turing Way handbook to reproducible, ethical and collaborative data science.*

 _The Turing Way_ is an open source, open collaboration and community-driven project.
 We involve and support a diverse community of contributors to make data science accessible, comprehensible and effective for everyone.